AlexGeControl/Full-Stacker--05-flask-data-modeling/README.md

     return render_template('pages/shows.html', shows=shows)
 ```

-### Use SQL to Create Records with Uniqueness Constraints.
+### Use SQL to Create Records with Uniqueness Constraints

 Here one query from show view is used as example for **INSERT INTO**.
 The queries used for show views are inside <a href="workspace/fyyur/application/show/views.py">here</a>